Published 2014-01-12.

 scala> result1.isLeft res1: Boolean = false

-Storing a value into Either.left
+Storing a value into Either.left is similarly simple.

 scala> val result2: Either[String, String] = Left("Oops, I did it again!") scala> result2: Either[String,String] = Left(java.lang.String)